 How to use this article:

-- Festivals that span 2 – 3 days are listed under any one of the festival dates or on the day that has free programming!
+- Festivals that span 2-3 days are listed under any one of the festival dates or on the day with free programming.

-- Free attractions and things to do that are not date-bound/time-limited are mentioned under random dates (these can be done on any date of your choosing).
+- Free attractions and activities that are not date-bound or time-limited are listed under ‘Random Dates’ (these can be completed on any date of your choosing).

-- For up-to-date free events, we also recommend you see our Things to Do weekend article or Free Events Calendar.
+- For up-to-date information on free events, we also recommend checking our Things to Do weekend article or Free Events Calendar.

 For more fun activities, see: